AbhiAgarwal/HackDays/27th-September-2013/README.md

 **Code Validation!!**

 If you'd like to verify your code, or there's a mistake you really can't spot - you can go to http://validator.w3.org and click "Validate by Direct Input".

+**Guide to using the Guide**

+1-16 is HTML
+16 and above is CSS & HTML